gilramir/argparse/README.md

 # argparse
-Argparse is a Go module that helps you parse command-line arguments.
+Argparse is a Go module that makes it easy to write the command-line parsing part of your program.
 It loosely follows the conceptual model of the Python argparse module.

 Highlights: